pranayrp/portfolio/assignment34.md

 In the fourth graph to the bottom left, I decided to make a bar graph that split into two.
 The x-axis contains name of players and earnings on y-axis The shaded area would represent on-the-field and empty area would represent off-the-field.
 While overall the graph does display all the elements I intended to show, having the off-the-field above the on-the-field bar could create bias for off-the field earnings.
 I realized I have to make one small change and that I have the graph I need.<br>

 In the fifth graph, the earnings are on the y-axis.
 The names of players are on the x-axis.
 It’s easier to scroll and interpret data this way.
-By shading both ‘on-the-field’ and ‘off-the-field’ with equally neutral colors, I would ensure there’s no bias view.
-I put the shaded version of the bar graph as ‘on-the-field’ earnings because I intend for the audience to notice/gain an estimate of that number next, after the total earnings number.
-I realized I have arrived on the graph for the assignment.
+By shading ‘on-the-field earnings’ with a color more eye-grabbing than ‘off-the-field earnings’, I can ensure it stands out to the reader.
+I intend for the audience to notice this value, after the total earnings number.
+I therefore realized I have arrived on the graph for the assignment.

 —------------------------------------------------------------------------------------------------------------------